lucius-barde/bardic-cms/README.md

 - Polymorphic, generic objects: deploy custom modules within minutes
 - Both frontend and backend highly customizable (OppidumCMS is a canvas of a CMS)

+**Updates in version 3.0 compared to version 2.x**
+- As of 3.0, all object types can be accessed through an API endpoint.
+But only the object types which are activated (= .json file being present) in the modules folder can be accessible.
+By default this access is public, if you need fully private modules you can configure so in the .json description of the module (check "dummy.json" for an example).
+- As of 3.0, OpCMS doesn't require a 'site' and a 'user' entry in the database.
+Site ParamsThe admin panel can work with zero content in database.
+- In a purpose of simplification, the starter theme has been removed, and only the "pico" theme, which doesn't use any javascript, is used in the admin.
+If you need anything more dynamic, you can create a webapp in a modern JS framework and use the API for both frontend and admin.
+- "User" blob type was removed, as well as the "author" field and everything related to access level, since these functionalities were never used.
+OpCMS v3 focuses on simple API CRUD requests, and it relies now on minimal settings, which means a single superuser which can be configured in config.php.
+- In PageController.php you can now easily switch between a support for frontend (= PHP generates standard web pages) or JSON responses (= PHP serves data for web apps only)

 ## Requirements
 - A web server, preferably a Linux - Apache - MariaDB - PHP stack.